Byont-Ventures/smart-contract-analysis-tools/DeepDive.md

 )
 ```

-If we make the assumption that `a > 100` and `b > 0` however, the requirement is met as can be seen:
+If we make the assumption that `a > 100` and `b > 0` however, the requirement is met as can be seen with the following program.
+Note that the line `(get-model)` is removed.
+That is because otherwise it would, besides shownin `unsat`, also show an error about not being able to find a model.

 ```z3
 (declare-const a Int)